-For a long time Kenneth’s dream was to set up an organization that creates opportunities for people with potential.
+Kenneth is the founder of MAVU.
+For a long time his dream was to set up an organization that creates opportunities for people with potential.
 Born in Tshakhuma, a rural Venda village, Kenneth understands how it is to be disadvantaged.
 With MAVU he realizes this dream creating a platform.
 He finished his degree in BA Human Movement Science in 1993 at the University of Limpopo.

 In 2001 Kenneth joined The University of Pretoria as a sports manager and soon became the overal Football manager.
 From 2003 till 2007 he was the general secretary of the South African Taekwnondo Federation.
 From 2004 untill 2008 Kenneth served as a board member of Cycling South Africa.
 Kenneth is as a volunteer CEO responsible for the execution of the strategy and fundraising activities.
 He lives in Centurion with his wife and three kids.

-Inspired by Kenneths ideas of MAVU Bram jumped at the opportunity and assisted Kenneth with the founding essentials of the organisation.
+Bram joined MAVU from the very beginning.
+Inspired by Kenneths ideas of MAVU they both are responisble for the founding essentials of the organization.
 Bram has a passion for development.
 Born and raised in a sport crazy family in The Netherlands, his destiny was to study a Bachelor in Physical Education like many other of his family members.
 Bram followed that up by starting his career as a Physical Education teacher.

 His relationship with South Africa began in 2005 while working as the first sport development worker in the rural township Bankhara Bodulong, Northern Cape.
-Thereafter Bram finished his MBA degree in Sport Management at the Sport Management Institute in Groningen, The Netherlands.
-His final thesis was about the success of sport development workers from abroad in the African context.
+Bram finished his MBA degree in Sport Management at the Sport Management Institute in Groningen.
+His final thesis was about sport development.